-- The RCM makes the final decision to close the return to work program in consultation with the staff member, their supervisor and the NTD, then completes any administrative requirements to detail the rehabilitation outcomes that are achieved.
+- The RCM makes the decision to close a return to work program in consultation with the staff member, their supervisor and the NTD, then completes any administrative requirements to detail the rehabilitation outcomes that are achieved.

 - At closure, the RCM:

-- will reassess the staff member’s circumstances and potential for employment if a successful and durable return to work is not achieved.
-A further rehabilitation program or rehabilitation assessment is needed in the future if circumstances change related to the injury or illness.
+- will reassess the staff member’s circumstances and potential for further rehabilitation if a successful return to work has not been achieved.
+A further rehabilitation assessment and/or program may be determined by the RCM in the future if circumstances change related to the injury or illness.

 Legal and other requirements